Updated on March 3, 2026

 Specifications

-• Charge Power Rating: 5kW of power input to charge the battery.
+- Charge Power Rating: 5kW of charging power.

-Solar Input: Because the Powerwall 3 is an inverter/battery combo, there are limits to the number of panels it can support and how it interacts with them.
-The Powerwall 3 supports up to 20kW of solar.
+Solar Input: Because the Powerwall 3 is an inverter/battery combo, there are limits on how many panels it can support.
+The ceiling is 20kW of solar input.

 Design and Build Quality

-The Tesla Powerwall 3 has a sleek, modern look.
-The unit is slimmer and taller than the Powerwall 2 but deeper, measuring 1105mm tall, 609mm wide, and 193mm deep.
-This gives customers a little more wall space, which is excellent for a second battery.
+The Powerwall 3 looks sleek and modern.
+It’s slimmer and taller than the Powerwall 2, measuring 1105mm tall, 609mm wide, and 193mm deep.
+The slimmer design frees up some wall space, which is useful if you want to add a second battery.

 Performance:

-Protection in Blackouts: The Powerwall 3 provides reliable backup during power outages.
-Tesla’s Backup Gateway 2 (a compulsory piece of equipment) manages the seamless transition between grid power and stored energy.
-The power supply remains uninterrupted.
+Protection in Blackouts: The Powerwall 3 offers reliable backup during blackouts.
+Tesla’s Backup Gateway 2 handles switching between grid power and stored energy smoothly, so your power stays on without interruption.

 Safety: